 There are some situations in which having counselling face-to-face is not possible, in which case we can use a secure video link via the internet.
-The current “lockdown”, due to the Covid-19 regulations, is clearly one of those times.

 There are various advantages and disadvantages to working this way, but the important thing is that I am still using the same skills, experience and personal qualities, whether online or in the counselling room.